tarwn/lessthandot-hugo/blogs/content/posts/2011-02-02-using-database-snapsot-as-a.md

 _Msg 3906, Level 16, State 1, Line 1

-Failed to update database &#8220;TestSnapshot&#8221; because the database is read-only.
+Failed to update database “TestSnapshot” because the database is read-only.

 _

-Now let&#8217;s delete all the data from the table in the test database
+Now let's delete all the data from the table in the test database

 sql
 USE Test